trustonedge/pqproto/tls/pq-support/readme.md

-# Post-Quantum TLS 1.3 Client-Server Example (Native)
+# Post-Quantum TLS 1.3 Client-Server Prototype

 A minimal but complete TLS 1.3 echo server and client implementation using **NIST-standardized post-quantum cryptographic algorithms** with OpenSSL 3.5.2.